FormIt3D/autodesk-formit-360-windows-help-old/formit-introduction/prerequisites-and-installation.md

 |Pointing Device |MS-Mouse or compliant device |
 |Connectivity and Licensing |An Autodesk 360 account entitled with a FormIt Pro cloud subscription is required to run FormIt Pro on Windows.
 FormIt Pro is available as part of the [**Autodesk AEC Collection**](https://www.autodesk.com/collections/architecture-engineering-construction/overview). |

-### Download and Installation
-* FormIt for Windows.
-You can download from [**Autodesk.com**](http://formit360.autodesk.com/page/download)
-* An Autodesk 360 Account.
-You can create one for free from [**A360.com**](https://a360.autodesk.com/)
-* Revit 2016, 2017, or 2018  - _This is only required for the section on Revit Interoperability_
-* FormIt Add-In for Revit is included with the 2016, 2017, 2018 versions of Revit.
-If it is not installed, you can download and manually install the plugin from our website on [**Autodesk.com**](http://formit360.autodesk.com/page/download)